Bowenville, Queensland: Education

 Bowenville State School is a government primary (Prep-6) school for boys and girls at 2 Irvingdale Road.
 In 2017, the school had an enrolment of 15 students with 4 teachers (1 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Bowenville, the closest secondary schools being Oakey State High School in Oakey 29.3 km to the east or Dalby State High School, Dalby Christian College and Our Lady of the Southern Cross College in Dalby 28.3 km to the west.
+There are no secondary schools in Bowenville.
+The nearest secondary schools is Oakey State High School in Oakey 29.3 km to the east or Dalby State High School, Dalby Christian College and Our Lady of the Southern Cross College in Dalby 28.3 km to the west.

-Facilities
+Amenities

 Library services in Bowenville are provided by the Toowoomba Regional Council's mobile library service.
 The van visits Bowenville State School on the 2nd and 4th Tuesday of each month.

 The Bowenville Reserve (in Wainu), situated along the Oakey Creek, provides a free camping area with access to non-potable water and toilet facilities.
 There are also picnic areas, bins, shelters, tables, and a playground.
 Shore fishing, small water craft, and electric motors are permitted.